bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

     } \
  }' 'http://localhost:3000/api/configurations'
 ```
-Sub-properties denoted by ellipsis are documented below.
-A service should have at most one dynamic subscription config.
+Sub-properties denoted by ellipsis in the above two code blocks are documented below.
+A service can have at most one dynamic subscription config.

 ### Confirmation Request Message
 To prevent *NotifyBC* from being used as spam engine, when a subscription request is sent by user (as opposed to admin) without encryption, the content of confirmation request sent to user's notification channel has to come from a pre-configured template as opposed to be specified in subscription request.